maxplanck-ie/snakepipes/docs/content/setting_up.rst

 Setting up snakePipes
 =====================

 Unlike many other pipelines, setting up snakePipes is easy!
-All you need is a *linux system* with *python3-conda* installation.
+All you need is a *linux/OSX system* with *python3-conda* installation.

 Installing conda with python3
 -----------------------------